-The following describes the symptoms, diagnosis and treatment of fractures and sprains.
-For specific information regarding your health and treatment options, please contact your Hurley physician or medical professional.
+The following describes the symptoms, diagnosis and treatment of fractures and sprains in children.
+For specific information regarding your child's health and treatment options, please contact your Hurley physician or medical professional.

 What is the difference between a fracture and a sprain?

 A fracture is a partial or complete break in a bone.
 An open (or compound) fracture occurs when the bone exits and is visible through the skin or a deep wound.
 A closed (or simple) fracture occurs when the bone is broken but remains under the skin.

 Sprains involve the overstretching or tearing of the ligaments that support the bones in a joint.

 Fractures and sprains can be caused by blunt trauma, falls, sudden twisting, and other movements or blows that cause the bone or joint to move in a way that is abnormal or beyond functional motion.